What happened to Palm Pilots?

 At any rate, the idea of HP going head to head with Apple using Palm’s technology on phones and tablets died a rather sudden death in the summer of 2011.
 And ultimately it led to HP splitting itself in two in 2014.

 In 2017, rumors of Palm’s return started surfacing.
 In October 2018, it became reality.
 Chinese conglomerate TCL, best known in the United States for its inexpensive TVs, announced a 3.3-inch smartphone under the Palm brand.
-It doesn’t intend to be a primary smartphone, but rather, a secondary phone that’s less bulky.
-TCL opted to use Android on the phone, which makes sense.
+It wasn’t supposed to be a primary smartphone, but rather, a secondary phone that’s less bulky.
+TCL opted to use Android on the phone, which made sense.
 TCL doesn’t own the OS, and Web OS is almost a decade removed from being a viable competitor in that space anyway.
 Sometimes bringing back undead brands works, at least for a time.

 If you found this post informative or helpful, please share it!